 Urban Renewal marked the last Tower of Power album to feature legendary lead vocalist Lenny Williams, who left the band to pursue a successful solo career.
 Among his notable solo hits is “Cause I Love You.”
 Before his departure, Williams delivered one of his most impeccable vocal performances in the song “Only So Much Oil in the Ground.”

-Emilio Castillo and Stephen Kupka penned the song in response to the 1971 oil spill in San Francisco Bay, an event that occurred while both were still in high school.
+Emilio Castillo and Stephen Kupka penned the song in response to the 1971 oil spill in San Francisco Bay.
 This environmental disaster unfolded when two tankers collided, making headlines and inspiring the song’s creation.
-Castillo has referred to “Only So Much Oil in the Ground” as the band’s hidden gem.
-Although it peaked at number one hundred and two on the charts, it has remained a favorite in the band’s live performances, continuing to resonate with audiences due to its poignant message and compelling delivery.
+Castillo has called “Only So Much Oil in the Ground” the band’s hidden gem.
+Although it peaked at number 102 on the charts, it has remained a favorite in the band’s live performances, continuing to resonate with audiences for its poignant message and compelling delivery.

 # 7 – Soul Vaccination

-“Soul Vaccination,” released in 1973 by Tower of Power, showcases the exceptional instrumentation skills of the band members.
+“Soul Vaccination,” released in 1973 by Tower of Power, showcases the band members’ exceptional instrumental skills.
 The track features a standout tenor sax performance that seamlessly transitions into a magnificent baritone sax solo, highlighting the group’s mastery of the horns.
-The robust and energetic horn sections truly bring the song to life, demonstrating why Tower of Power is renowned for their brass arrangements.
-Additionally, the drumming on “Soul Vaccination” is top-notch, adding a layer of sophistication and rhythm that enhances the overall impact of the release.
-This song exemplifies how each instrument contributes to the band’s dynamic and soulful sound.
+The robust, energetic horn sections truly bring the song to life, showing why Tower of Power is renowned for its brass arrangements.
+Additionally, the drumming on “Soul Vaccination” is top-notch, adding a layer of sophistication and rhythm that enhances the release’s overall impact.
+This song shows how each instrument contributes to the band’s dynamic, soulful sound.

 # 6 – Squib Cakes

 While most of the songs in our top 10 Tower of Power songs were crafted by the band’s founders, Stephen Kupka and Emilio Castillo, “Squib Cakes” is an exception.
 Featured on the 1974 album Back to Oakland, “Squib Cakes” was penned by Chester Thompson, the band’s virtuoso on organ, acoustic piano, and bass pedals.
-The song showcases vocal delivery by Lenny Pickett, who, along with the rest of the band, delivers a stunning performance.
+The instrumental showcases a tenor sax solo by Lenny Pickett, who, along with the rest of the band, delivers a stunning performance.
 Chester Thompson’s organ skills are particularly noteworthy in this track, adding a vibrant and compelling layer to the piece.
-The term “Squib Cakes,” coined by funk trumpeter Mic Gillette and the band, is a playful reference to the backsides of lovely ladies, adding a bit of funk-era cheekiness to the song’s legacy.
+The term “Squib Cakes,” used by Mic Gillette and Chester Thompson, is a playful reference to the backsides of lovely ladies, adding a bit of funk-era cheekiness to the song’s legacy.

 # 5 – Diggin’ On James Brown

 Number five on our top 10 Tower of Power songs is the hit “Diggin’ On James Brown.”
-The song is featured from one of the less famous albums by Tower of Power, Souled Out.
-“Diggin’ On James Brown” is a slightly sympathetic release.
-This is evidently felt when its criticism of post-Brown music features some drum machines majorly used in this album.
+The song appears on one of Tower of Power’s less famous albums, Souled Out.
+“Diggin’ On James Brown” is a sympathetic tribute to Brown.
+This is evident in its criticism of some of the music that followed Brown, even though the album heavily used drum machines.
 The song featured vocalist Brent Carter and drummer Herman Matthews, a cousin to former Tower of Power vocalist Rick Stevens.

 # 4 – Me & Mrs. Jones

-Tower of Power took on the hit “Me & Mrs. Jones,” initially written by Kenny Gamble, Cary Gilbert, and Leon Huff.
+Tower of Power took on the hit “Me & Mrs. Jones” for their 2009 album Great American Soulbook.
+Kenny Gamble, Cary Gilbert, and Leon Huff initially wrote the song.
 Billy Paul first recorded the song, whose rendition became his only number-one single on the Billboard Hot 100 chart.
 “Me & Mrs. Jones” is an exquisite soul jam that portrays the extramarital affair between a man and his ‘entanglement,’ Mrs. Jones.

-It’s vividly depicted that the two have a daily rendezvous at the same location at the same time.
+It vividly depicts the two having a daily rendezvous at the same place at the same time.
 During these encounters, they engage in heartfelt conversations and tenderly hold hands.
-Billy Paul’s rendition incorporates elements of jazz, pop, and R&B, showcasing his captivating vocal style influenced by artists such as Nina Simone, Carmen McRae, and Billie Holiday.
+Billy Paul’s rendition blends jazz, pop, and R&B, showcasing his captivating vocal style influenced by artists such as Nina Simone, Carmen McRae, and Billie Holiday.
 Tower of Power’s version stands out among the remarkable covers of this song, alongside other notable acts and artists, including Michael Bublé, The Dramatics, Freddie Jackson, and Taufik Batisah.

 # 3 – You’re Still a Young Man

 “You’re Still a Young Man” marked the first collaborative effort between Tower of Power’s founders, Emilio and Stephen.
-This track served as Tower of Power’s debut release as a band and was featured on the album Bump City.
+This track became Tower of Power’s first major hit and was featured on the album Bump City.
 Emilio disclosed that the song revolves around a young man infatuated with an older woman.
 Yet, what does the lady convey to the young man?
 She suggests that there are plenty of opportunities for someone his age.

 In a sense, the woman harbors insecurities that the young man might eventually leave her for younger women.
 Emilio further revealed that the song is inspired by a true story: his own experience years ago when he, at eighteen, was involved with a woman six years his senior, aged twenty-four.
 Eventually, she ended the relationship, prompting Emilio to reflect on his plea to salvage it through this song.
 “You’re Still a Young Man” reached number twenty-nine on the Billboard Hot 100 chart.